alephium/docs/docs/integration/mining.md

 :::tip Test Environment

-Due to difficulty instability on the testnet, mining has become permissioned since the Rhone upgrade.
+Due to difficulty instability on the testnet, mining has become permissioned.
 To assist with pool and miner testing, we have prepared a local testnet environment.
 You can check it out here: [Local Testnet Environment for Mining Pools](https://github.com/alephium/alephium-stack/tree/master/mining-pool-local-testnet).

 :::